About Wendy Laura Belcher

-An early adopter, Prof. Belcher first launched her web page in early 1999, hosted at www.sscnet.ucla.edu/csrc/belcher.
-She then created her eponymous web page, www.wendybelcher.com, in 2003, making it one of the Web 1.0 era websites.
+An early adopter, Prof. Belcher first launched her web page in early 1999, which was hosted at www.sscnet.ucla.edu/csrc/belcher.
+She then created this eponymous web site, www.wendybelcher.com, in 2003, making it one of the early Web 1.0 era websites.

 - If you are interested in following her on Twitter, her handle is @wendylbelcher

 - If you are interested in emailing her, her email is email@example.com.

 - If you are interested in reading some of Prof. Belcher’s scholarly research, you can go to her Academia site or ResearchGate site where she has posted many of her articles and portions of her books.

 - If you are interested in watching Prof. Belcher talk in general about her research on African literature, present on one aspect of the book about Walatta Petros, or show images from monasteries on Lake Tana, you can go to Videos and Slideshows.

 - If you are interested in talking with Prof. Belcher and have a Princeton ID, you can sign up for Writing Walks and Talks with her.